NethServer/nethsecurity-controller/api/README.md

 - `RETENTION_DAYS`: configure how many days the metrics should be kept - *default*: `60`

+- `MAXMIND_LICENSE`: license key for maxmind geolite2 database - *default*: ``
+  If the license key is not set, the geolite2 database will not be downloaded.

 ## APIs
 ### Auth
 - `POST /login`